 The auction room is a particularly good source of rugs, carpets and textiles for private buyers as prices can often be considerably lower than those to be found in retail outlets both at home and abroad.
 However, buyers should always assure themselves of the condition of any proposed purchase before they bid to ensure there are no hidden defects and that the piece is what they think it is.
 Colour can often be deceptive in photographs.

 Sellers of rugs and carpets should be aware that whilst good condition is usually important if a good price is to be achieved, worn and damaged pieces can fetch surprisingly high prices if they are rare or otherwise desirable as evidenced by the large Turkish carpet that achieved £5000 in these salerooms in the recent past despite being in very poor condition.
 The international on-line auction system operated by Peter Francis ensures that sellers’ items are placed in front of buyers not only throughout the UK but also in the important markets in the US, Europe, the Middle East and the Far East, resulting in the highest prices being obtained.

-David Gardner B.Sc.
-M.Sc. is the Consultant Valuer for Oriental rugs, carpets and textiles here at Peter Francis, a field in which he has been involved as a dealer and collector for 40 years.
+David Gardner has been involved as a dealer and collector in this field for 40 years.
 He would be delighted to provide advice through Peter Francis Auctioneers to any prospective buyers or sellers of items in his field of expertise.